simonbingham/xindi/README.md

 You'll be able to access Xindi's (unstyled) public facing site at [http://localhost/xindi/] (http://localhost/xindi/) and the content management system itself at [http://localhost/xindi/admin] (http://localhost/xindi/admin).
 The default username and password are 'admin'.

-## Problems

-If you experience any problems with Xindi please either amend the source code yourself and submit a pull request or [report the issue] (https://github.com/simonbingham/xindi/issues).

-## Contributing

-Xindi is authored by [Simon Bingham] (https://twitter.com/#!/simonbingham), but anyone and everyone is welcome to contribute.

-Special thanks go to [John Whish] (https://twitter.com/#!/aliaspooryorik) for his contributions to the project.

 ## Frameworks

 Xindi uses the frameworks listed below.